operator-framework/operator-lifecycle-manager/README.md

 #### Installation

-Install OLM on a Kubernenetes or OpenShift cluster by following the [installation guide].
+Install OLM on a Kubernetes or OpenShift cluster by following the [installation guide].

 For a complete end-to-end example of how OLM fits into the Operator Framework, see the [Operator Framework Getting Started Guide](https://github.com/operator-framework/getting-started).